aya-rs/aya-template/README.md

 To perform a release build you can use the `--release` flag.
 You may also change the target architecture with the `--target` flag.
-If you require a specific (nightly) version of the toolchain, you can use the `--toolchain` flag.
+If you require a specific version of the toolchain, you can use the `--toolchain` flag (only nightly toolchains are supported).

 ## Build Userspace